AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex5.md

 The most important setting here is the link between the dataset and the Schema.
 The Schema defines what data can be ingested and how that data should look like.

-In this case, we're using the **Platform Demo - CRM Onboarding Schema**, which is mapped against the class of **Profile** and has implemented extensions, also called mixins.
+In this case, we're using the **AEP Demo - CRM Onboarding Schema**, which is mapped against the class of **Profile** and has implemented extensions, also called mixins.

 ![Data Ingestion](./images/ds_schemalink.png)